KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Vivaldi` is shown with optional sync and limited first-party data processing because Vivaldi documents both optional encrypted sync and a browser privacy policy with limited browser-generated server messages.
 * `Browser-data import from other browsers` refers to browser features for importing bookmarks or related local browser data from another browser or exported file.
 * `Private or incognito session mode` refers to built-in private browsing modes intended to limit what is stored locally after the private session ends.
+* `Supported built-in streaming hub or launcher` refers to whether the browser exposes a dedicated in-browser streaming surface for supported providers rather than treating streaming services only like normal tabs or bookmarks.
+* `Streaming sign-in popup hardening` refers to whether sign-in popups for supported streaming flows are restricted with dedicated popup handling, abuse controls, or tighter window settings.
+* `Streaming navigation allowlists` refers to whether supported streaming sessions are actively restricted to trusted service domains instead of behaving like unrestricted general web tabs.
+* `Streaming download blocking inside isolated sessions` refers to whether the browser intentionally denies normal download flows from those supported streaming sessions.
+* `Per-service streaming session clearing` refers to whether the browser can clear the isolated stored session data for one supported streaming provider without wiping the full default browser session.
 * `Windows-native download protection stack` refers to whether the browser exposes a local download-validation path that can cooperate with normal Windows security layers instead of only using browser-level prompts.
 * `Runtime checks or local diagnostics view` refers to whether the browser exposes a user-facing diagnostics or inspection surface rather than only hidden internal pages or crash dialogs.
 * `Gaming or streaming-aware performance controls` is intentionally broad.
 It refers to browser behavior that reacts to heavier local sessions such as streaming, recording, or gaming pressure rather than acting only like a static tab-throttling model.